 Preserved lemons are a natural fit in Moroccan recipes such as a chicken tagine but if you are not yet familiar with that style of cooking, no problem.
 These lemons are wonderful for fish, chicken, beef, salads, grains, pastas, dips and so much more.

-- Asparagus Salad w Preserved Lemon – this recipe has a built in dressing but this vinaigrette can step right in to the recipe with ease
+- Asparagus Salad w Preserved Lemon - this recipe has a built in dressing but this vinaigrette can be used as well

 - Farmers' Market Chopped Salad - skip the lemon juice and olive oil dressing and use this vinaigrette instead